 It is possibly because house dust mites like a humid environment that they are found in greater concentrations in beds than in carpets.
 Relative humidity increases once a bed is occupied.
 The concentration in beds is on average 2.7 times that found in carpets.
 Therefore it makes sense to focus preventive efforts on the bed area in the first instance.

 What is a ‘safe’ level of house dust mite exposure?

 Studies seeking to quantify a level of exposure that can be considered ‘‘safe’’ suggest that levels of less than 2 mg/g of house dust mite allergens are the maximum level for the primary prevention of sensitization in atopic children and young adults.

-It is important to note that the Pure Zees baby mattress, when tested on behalf of the Asthma and Allergy Foundation of America, was proven an effective barrier to allergens in the baby mattress.
-Whats really good and beneficial about this is that Pure Zees stayed away from using dust mite killing chemicals which in themselves are a concern for use around a baby or young child.
+It is important to note that the Pure Zees baby mattress, when tested on behalf of Allergy Standards Limited and approved by the Asthma and Allergy Foundation of America, was proven an effective barrier to allergens in the baby mattress.
+What's really good and beneficial about this is that Pure Zees stayed away from using dust mite killing chemicals which in themselves are a concern for use around a baby or young child.

 Leave a comment

 Misleading Baby Mattress Product Claims - this story is one of the classic con job and thankfully one which was exposed.
 New parents in the baby mattress market were being duped.
 This particular case is a great example that shows credible third party certification and testing is essential.
 Far be it from us to say ‘We told you so’ … but when you see this kind of thing in the baby mattress market, you’d have to say Pure Zees is going in the right direction in product claims substantiation for the sake of the consumer.